 Living On The Brink Of Extinction

 All six species of sloths presented in the previous paragraph are facing numerous threats, and two of them are in very real danger of becoming extinct.
 The pygmy three-toed sloth is the sloth facing the greatest threat of extinction.
-This particular sloth is only found on a little island near Panama in the Caribbean.
-According to The Sloth Conservation Foundation, the pygmy sloth “was only identified as a new species in 2001” … and “these little sloths are considered to be one of the most critically endangered mammals in the world.”
+This particular sloth is only found on a little island near Panama in the Caribbean and is listed as critically endangered by International Union for Conservation of Nature and Natural Resources (IUCN).
 A world without the pygmy sloth would be a much sadder one.

-The maned sloth, although not considered as endangered as the pygmy sloth, is also facing the threat of extinction.
-According to The Sloth Conservation Foundation, “These elusive creatures now only exist in a tiny strip of Atlantic forest on the coast of Brazil and are currently listed as vulnerable…” As this sloth’s habitat continues to be destroyed, and as poaching of them persists, the maned sloth gets closer and closer to being gone forever.
+The maned sloth, although not considered as endangered as the pygmy sloth, is also facing the threat of extinction and is listed as vulnerable by International Union for Conservation of Nature and Natural Resources (IUCN).
+As this sloth’s habitat continues to be destroyed, and as poaching of them persists, the maned sloth gets closer and closer to being gone forever.

 While not listed as critically endangered or vulnerable, the four other sloth species all face threats, as well.